proofzero/rollupid/README.md

 ## What is Rollup?

-Rollup is authorization infrastructure for you apps so you can build great relationships with your users.
+Rollup is authorization infrastructure for your apps so you can build great relationships with your users.
 For more information please checkout our [website](https://rollup.id) and [docs](https://docs.rollup.id).

 ## Rollup Monorepo Tour